DASDAE/dascore/docs/markdown/executable/intro.md

 ---
 # Quickstart

-A quickstart for dascore, a python library for fiber-optic sensing.
+A quickstart for DASCore, a python library for fiber-optic sensing.

 ## Patch
 A section of contiguous (or nearly so) fiber data is called a Patch.
 These can be generated in a few ways: